nonnor3/javawebdevproject/README.md

 This is a Java/web development project where I decided to create a fictional video game store.
 My main focus with this project is learning how to put everything together, how to set up a back-end, and develop a fully working web application.

-Please note that the .env file should not normally be uploaded to GitHub ever.
+Please note that the .env file should not normally be uploaded publicly to GitHub.
 I have only done this as this is a practice project with imaginary data.

 # Setup